Tales of the Abyss: Recurring features

 Many recurring features in the Tales series return, such as skits, grade, cooking, and titles.
 Skits are short conversations that may be viewed when prompted.
 During a skit, anime-style faces of the characters taking part in the skit appear and interact with each other.

 "Grade" is awarded after each battle, either raising or lowering the player's total number of points depending on how the battle was played.
-For example, defeating the enemies within a short period or time or getting a large combo will increase the grade awarded; characters being killed or having negative status effects on them will lower the grade acquired.
+For example, defeating the enemies within a short period of time or getting a large combo will increase the grade awarded; characters being killed or having negative status effects on them will lower the grade acquired.
 At the end of the game, players can use earned Grade to purchase bonuses for the next playthrough.

 Abyss also features a cooking system.
 The player collects recipes and ingredients throughout the game, and can use them to cook either after battles or between battles.
 Unlike Tales of Symphonia, up to four different recipes can be set to the control pad for use after battle.
 Different recipes require different items and have different effects.
 The player can increase characters' cooking stats for each recipe by having them cook the recipe frequently.

 Abyss features titles which each character gains through a series of tasks or events.
 Titles have various effects, some of which are stat-related.
 In the tradition of newer Tales games, some of these titles also change costumes.
 Each character has unique costumes; to acquire additional costumes, the player must accomplish certain tasks.
 Unlike some other Tales games, every title in Tales of the Abyss carries a special effect, varying from discounts in shops to recovering small amounts of HP periodically.